bmx-ng/bmx-site/docs/api/brl/brl_stream.md

 ' opens a write stream to the file mygame.ini and
 ' outputs a simple text file using WriteLine

-out=WriteStream("mygame.ini")
+SuperStrict

+Local out:TStream = WriteStream("mygame.ini")

-if not out RuntimeError "Failed to open a WriteStream to file mygame.ini"
+If Not out RuntimeError "Failed to open a WriteStream to file mygame.ini"

 WriteLine out,"[display]"
 WriteLine out,"width=800"